-The information below has been provided as of May 25, 2019 and is subject to be updated at any point in time by ZenSports.
+The information below is subject to be updated at any point in time by ZenSports.
 All ZenSports customers are responsible for understanding this content at all times.

 As a decentralized betting platform, ZenSports can't require Makers or Takers to agree on how to handle the settling of bets.
 However, given that ZenSports is currently the arbitrator in handling all disputes, we can provide guidance as to how we'll rule on all disputes based on some of the most common outcomes that may be open to some interpretation.